 The QMC shall consist of an appointed representative from each participating CMHSP, representative(s) from the SWMBH Customer Advisory Committee (CAC) and SWMBH QAPI Departmental staff.
-All other ad hoc members shall be identified as needed and include: provider representatives, IT support staff, Coordinating Agency staff and the SWMBH medical director and clinical representation.
+All other ad hoc members shall be identified as needed, which may include: provider representatives, IT support staff, Coordinating Agency staff and the SWMBH medical director and clinical representation.
+The QMC will make efforts to maintain consumer representation, to assist with review of reports/data and provide suggestions for Regional process improvement opportunities.
 All QMC members are required to participate; however alternates will also be named in the charter and will have all same responsibilities of members when participating in committee work.

 QMC Committee Commitments include: